 Chemotherapy and radiation therapy generally affect cells that divide rapidly.
 They are used to treat cancer because cancer cells divide more often than most healthy cells.
 However, because bone marrow cells also divide frequently, high-dose treatments can severely damage or destroy the patient’s bone marrow.
 Without healthy bone marrow, the patient is no longer able to make the blood cells needed to carry oxygen, fight infection, and prevent bleeding.
 BMT and PBSCT replace stem cells destroyed by treatment.
 The healthy, transplanted stem cells can restore the bone marrow’s ability to produce the blood cells the patient needs.

 In some types of leukemia, the graft-versus-tumor (GVT) effect that occurs after allogeneic BMT and PBSCT is crucial to the effectiveness of the treatment.
 GVT occurs when white blood cells from the donor (the graft) identify the cancer cells that remain in the patient’s body after the chemotherapy and/or radiation therapy (the tumor) as foreign and attack them.
-(A potential complication of allogeneic transplants called graft-versus-host disease is discussed in Questions 5 and 14.)

 What types of cancer are treated with BMT and PBSCT?

 BMT and PBSCT are most commonly used in the treatment of leukemia and lymphoma.
 They are most effective when the leukemia or lymphoma is in remission (the signs and symptoms of cancer have disappeared).
 BMT and PBSCT are also used to treat other cancers such as neuroblastoma (cancer that arises in immature nerve cells and affects mostly infants and children) and multiple myeloma.
 Researchers are evaluating BMT and PBSCT in clinical trials (research studies) for the treatment of various types of cancer.